 All you need to do is grind and tamp the coffee beans and attach the portafilter to the group head.
 This has a big impact on the taste of coffee, but we believe that you will learn it quickly.

-The Mr. Coffee Espresso and Cappucino maker uses a removable water tank.
+The Mr. Coffee Espresso and Cappucino coffee maker uses a removable water reservoir.
 It’s a really great feature because you don’t have to move the machine.
-Just pull out the tank, fill it with water, and put it back.
+Just pull out the water tank, fill it with water, and put it back.

 It’s the same with the milk compartment.
 It’s located at the front of the machine and is also easy to pull out, refill, and clean.

-If you want to get a good espresso, cappuccino, or latte at an affordable price, then the Mr. Coffee machine is the one for you.
+If you want to get a good espresso, cappuccino, or latte at an affordable price, then the Mr. Coffee machine is the best coffee maker for you.

 Gaggia Brera Super Automatic Espresso Machine